Skip to main content

 Locate the PACKAGE_FEEDS variable in the profile file and modify it to reference the local source.
 This is necessary during development if there is a need to retrieve package makefiles from a local repository.

-Example: Assuming the custom package source is in the /home/ubuntu/OpenWRT-Packages directory, the updated PACKAGE_FEEDS variable should be:
+For example: Assuming the custom package source is in the /home/ubuntu/OpenWRT-Packages directory, the updated PACKAGE_FEEDS variable should be:

 PACKAGE_FEEDS="